City

 Do you need a car in Palmer, MA?

-Owning a car in Palmer, MA, can be very helpful for job seekers.
-The town is small, and public transportation options are limited.
-Having a car offers more flexibility and ease when searching for jobs and commuting to work.
+Having a car in Palmer, MA, can be very helpful for job seekers.
+Palmer is a town with limited public transportation options.
+This means that a car provides the flexibility to reach various job locations easily.

 What is the job market like in Palmer, MA?